jachinrao/library-management-system/README.md

 # Overview

 The project focuses on designing and implementing a database system to automate the services of a university library, specifically managing books, student borrowing, and resource tracking.
 This submission includes the SQL implementation and the Conceptual Data Model (CDM), as required by the project specifications.
-The database was implemented using **MySQL**
+The database was implemented using MySQL.

 ## Project Description